A Model Stealing Attack Against Multi-Exit Networks

 \subsection{Training Stage}

-As mentioned earlier, our attack not only aims to steal the model’s classification function, but also its output strategy.
+As mentioned earlier, our attack not only aims to steal the victim model’s classification functionality but also its output strategy.
 Therefore, our loss function consists of two parts as well.
-The performance loss constrains the substitute model to learn the victim model's classification functionality.
+The performance loss guides the extracted model to learn the victim model's classification functionality.
 The strategy loss helps the extracted model to mimic the output strategy of the victim model, ensuring that query samples are mapped to same exits.

-$\bullet$\textbf{Performance Loss.} The performance loss is used to constrain the classification probabilities of the substitute model to approximate that of the victim model.
-We achieve this by minimizing the KL-divergence distance across the entire query dataset, as shown in Equation (1).
+\textbf{Performance Loss.} The performance loss is used to constrain the classification probabilities of the extracted model to approximate that of the victim model.
+We achieve this by minimizing the KL-divergence distance across the entire query dataset, as shown in Equation \ref{loss:performance loss}.

-Where $i$ represents the exit number, and there are a total of $K$ exits in the multi-exit network. $S_{i}(x;\theta_{S})$ represents the classification probability of the i-th exit.
-Since the victim model's output only contains a classification probability without indicating the corresponding exit number, we use $V(x;\theta_{V})$ to denote the classification probability of the victim model, which can come from any exit. $D_{Query}$ represents the entire dataset used for querying. $\theta_{S}$ and $\theta_{V}$ represent the parameters of the substitute model and the victim model, respectively. $D_{KL}$ refers to the KL-divergence distance.
+where $i$ represents the exit number, and there are a total of $K$ exits in the multi-exit network. $S_{i}(x;\theta_{S})$ denotes the classification probability from the i-th exit of the extracted model. $V(x;\theta_{V})$ denotes the classification probability of the victim model's final output. $D_{Query}$ represents the entire dataset used for querying. $\theta_{S}$ and $\theta_{V}$ represent the parameters of the extracted model and the victim model, respectively. $D_{KL}$ refers to the KL-divergence distance.

 \textbf{Strategy Loss.} Given a query sample that is output at the $i$-th exit of the victim model, we aim to ensure that the same sample is also output at the $i$-th exit of the substitute model.
 Considering that multi-exit networks output at the first exit where confidence exceeds the threshold, we must ensure that the confidence of the given sample is greater than the threshold at the $i$-th exit, while being less than the threshold at all $i-1$ previous exits.
 This guarantees that the sample will be output by the $i$-th exit of the substitute model and will not be prematurely output at any earlier exit.
 Our strategy loss is defined by Equation \ref{loss:strategy loss}.